Best Dash Cam for Ford F-150

 Frequently Asked Questions

-Will a dash cam drain my F-150’s battery in parking mode?
+Will a dash cam drain my F-150 battery?

-What is the easiest way to power a dash cam in an F-150?
+Where is the best place to mount a camera in an F-150?

 Final Verdict